openwallet-foundation/tac/docs/governance/project-lifecycle.md

 **Examples**

 1. Experimental code that is designed to extend one or more OpenWallet Foundation projects with functionality or interoperability libraries.
-1. Independent code that fits within the Foundation's mission and provides potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need).
+1. Independent code that fits within the Foundation's mission and provides potential to meet an unfulfilled need.
 1. Code commissioned or sanctioned by the OpenWallet Foundation.
 1. Any code that intends to join the Growth or later stages in the future and wishes to lay the foundation for that transition.